BY-LAWS OF THE G&M RIDING CLUB

 Section 5.
 Each member of the Board of Directors shall have one vote.

 Section 6.
-If a board seat shall become vacated, the President at his/her discretion shall appoint a member to fill the position for the balance of the term.
+If a Board seat shall become vacated, the President at his/her discretion shall appoint a member to fill the position for the balance of the term.
+In the event a President and Vice President position becomes vacant with no interested parties, the Board as a unified body, will act as the decision making/governing body until such time as one or both positions are filled.
+This can be appointed by the other Executive Officers or by majority vote.

 Section 7.
-Board members shall make all possible efforts to attend board meetings, but if for any reason they cannot attend they should inform the President or Vice President of their situation.
-If they do not have valid reasons, they can be removed from their seat on the board.
+Board members shall make all possible efforts to attend board meetings, but if for any reason they cannot attend they should inform an Executive Officer of their situation.
+If they do not have valid reasons, they can be removed from the board unless otherwise approved by board vote.

 Section 8.
-If a board member misses two consecutive board meetings and has not been removed from the board, that member should not take part in any vote involving issues or controversies that were discussed in their absence.
+If a board member misses Two (2) consecutive board meetings and has not been removed from the board, that member should not take part in any vote involving issues or controversies that were discussed in their absence.

 Section 9.
 Order of business for general meetings shall be opening of meeting, reading of minutes, treasurer’s report, reading of correspondence, committee reports, old or unfinished business, new business and adjournment.